-Follow your doctor’s guidelines for showering.
-Avoid swimming, bathing, using a hot tub, and other activities that cause the incision to be covered with water until your doctor says it’s okay.
+Follow your provider’s guidelines for showering.
+Don't swim, bathe, use a hot tub, or do other activities that cover the incision with water until your provider says it’s OK.

-Avoid driving until your doctor says it’s okay.
-Do not drive if you’re taking medications that make you drowsy or sleepy.
+Don't drive until your provider says it’s OK.
+Don't drive if you’re taking medicines that make you drowsy or sleepy.

 Walk at least a few times a day.
 Increase your pace and distance, as you feel able.

-Avoid straining to pass stool.
-If needed, take stool softeners as directed by your doctor.
+Don't strain to pass stool.
+If needed, take stool softeners as directed by your provider.

 Drink plenty of water.
 This helps prevent urine odor and dehydration.
-And follow any special diet instructions given by your doctor.
+Follow any special diet instructions from your provider.

 No drainage from the catheter for more than 4 hours